yehia67/documentation/wallets/0.1/hub/how-to-guides/configure-hub.md

 As a result, you should also consider the maximum amount of withdrawals and deposits you want to include in a single sweep.

-### --sweep_max_deposit, --sweep_max_withdrawal, and --keySecLevel
+#### Maximum number of withdrawals and deposits

-In a sweep, each deposit consists of an output transaction, and each withdrawal consists of at least one input transaction, depending on the security level of addresses in Hub.
+In a sweep, each deposit consists of an output transaction, and each withdrawal consists of at least one input transaction, depending on the [security level](root://getting-started/0.1/clients/security-levels.md) of addresses in Hub.

 To limit the amount of time it takes to create a sweep and for the transactions in it to be confirmed, you should consider the maximum amount of deposits and withdrawals that should be included in a sweep.

-For example, if you use security level 3, each withdrawal will consist of three transactions.
-If the maxmimum number of withdrawals is 7, a sweep could include 21 transactions just for withdrawals.
+For example, if you use security level 3 in the [--keySecLevel](../references/command-line-options.md#iota-protocol) setting, each withdrawal will consist of three transactions.
+So, if the maxmimum number of withdrawals is 7 in the [--sweep_max_deposit](../references/command-line-options.md#sweeps) setting, a sweep could include 21 transactions just for withdrawals.

 ### --attachmentInterval